hc825b/hc825b.github.io/_pages/about.md

 <img align=right alt="Portrait by my sister 0726 Crab" width="30%"
      src="/assets/pics/chiao-portrait-by-0726Crab.jpg">
+I am currently a postdoctoral researcher at [Graduate School of Informatics][i.kyoto-u] in Kyoto University.
+Currently, I am doing research in [Computer Software Group][fos.kuis.kyoto-u] and specifically working with Prof. Suenaga and Prof. Waga under the [CyPhAI] project.

-I am a PhD candidate in [CS @ Illinois] and research with my advisor, [Prof. Sayan Mitra][mitras], in Programming Languages, Formal Methods, and Software Engineering ([PL/FM/SE]) area.
+I received my doctoral degree from [CS @ Illinois] and completed my thesis with my advisor [Prof. Sayan Mitra in Reliable Autonomy Group][mitras-group] in
+Programming Languages, Formal Methods, and Software Engineering ([PL/FM/SE]) area and work as a graduate research assistant at [Information Trust Institute][ITI].

 Before joining CS @ Illinois, I worked under Prof. Yu-fang Chen and Prof. Bao-yaw Wang as a research assistant in [Institute of Information Science][iis] in Academia Sinica.
 At the same time, I obtained my master's degree with Prof. Farn Wang at [Graduate Institute of Electronics Engineering][ntugiee] in Nation Taiwan University.